Skip to content

 A retreat center like those used in Walk to Emmaus (source)

 If you’ve never been to a spiritual retreat, or just a series of concentrated lectures over a weekend, it’s difficult to explain how impactful such an experience can be.
 It’s like a convention in that you’re gathering with a bunch of people who share the same interests as you, but it differs in two important ways.
-First, the content is much more about mentorship, as the lectures focus the retreat on something more purposeful rather than just being a place to hang out and meet new people who share your interests.
-Second, because of the spiritual content of these retreats, that focus is not really about shared interests – like hobbies or media – but about the ultimate truths, and so tends to have a lot more gravity and impact.
-The Walk to Emmaus retreat is specifically about deepening one’s spiritual life, and you can imagine that that’s fairly impactful for the people who attend it.
-Many spiritual retreats are like this.
+First, the content involves mentorship, as the lectures focus the retreat on purposeful instruction.
+Second, because of the spiritual content of these retreats, that focus is about ultimate truths, so they tend to have a lot of gravity and impact.
+The Walk to Emmaus retreat is about deepening one’s spiritual life, and you can imagine that that’s fairly significant for the people who attend it.

 The Walk to Emmaus in the Bible

 But what was the walk to Emmaus originally?
-The Road to Emmaus was an episode in the New Testament (Luke 24:13-147) where Christ appears to his disciples after his resurrection.
-What’s weird about the encounter was that, for some reason, his own disciples didn’t recognize him, even though he has the same physical body he had before his death and resurrection.
-In other places where Jesus appeared to the disciples after his resurrection (like Matthew 28 and John 20) the disciples immediately recognize him – even if sometimes they’re worried he might be a ghost.
-But on this trip to Emmaus, they don’t recognize him at all and, thinking he’s a stranger because he asks them what they are discussing, proceed to tell him everything about the events surrounding Jesus.
-They only recognize him when he sits down to eat with them, and then all of a sudden he disappears.
-What’s going on?
+The Road to Emmaus was an episode in the New Testament (Luke 24:13-147) where Christ appeared to his disciples after his resurrection.
+The strange part of the encounter was that, for some reason, his own disciples didn’t recognize him, even though his physical body was the same as before his death and resurrection.
+In other places where Jesus appeared to the disciples after his resurrection (like Matthew 28 and John 20) they immediately recognized himeven if sometimes they worried that he might be a ghost.
+But on this trip to Emmaus, they didn't recognize him at all.
+When Jesus asked them what they were discussing on the road, the disciples thought he was a stranger and told him everything about the events surrounding Jesus.
+They only recognized him when he sat down to eat with them, and then all of a sudden he disappeared.

 Caravaggio - Supper at Emmaus, 1601

-The way the early Christians read this passage was that it was full of spiritual meaning, what they called “typological”.
-Typology is kind of like an allegorical reading, except in typology, it’s understood that the things depicted really did happen.
-It’s not that the story is made-up just to make a point, it’s that the story contains deep spiritual truths that are communicated through “types” – where one thing stands for another and in doing so reveals the spiritual or cosmic meaning of the passage.
+Early Christians read this passage typologically.
+Typology is kind of like an allegorical reading, except it’s understood that the story really did happen.
+The story happened, and it contains deep spiritual truths that are communicated through “types”where one thing stands for another and in doing so reveals the spiritual or cosmic meaning of the passage.

-That there are deeper spiritual meanings to everything is in fact the major theme of this passage
+That there are deeper spiritual meanings to everything is the major theme of this passage.

-Indeed, this idea that there are deeper spiritual meanings to everything is in fact the major theme of this passage.
-Notice how Jesus’ disciples know all of the data about what’s gone on with the events surrounding Jesus’ life: they know his was a prophet “powerful in word and deed” (24:20), for of course they heard not only his teachings but witnessed his miracles.
-They know he was crucified and buried, and they had been previously warned by Christ that he would die and rise again.
-They even had the report from the women who visited Christ’s tomb and found it empty, and were told directly by the angel that Christ had risen.
+In fact, the idea that there are deeper spiritual meanings to everything is the major theme of this passage.
+Notice how Jesus’ disciples know all of the data about the events surrounding Jesus’ life: they know he was a prophet “powerful in word and deed” (24:20), for they had both heard his teachings and witnessed his miracles.
+They know he was crucified and buried, and Christ had warned them that he would die and rise again.
+They had heard the report from the women who visited Christ’s tomb and found it empty, and they were even told by an angel that Christ had risen.
 Yet, as Luke tells us, the disciples “did not believe the women, because their words seemed to them like nonsense” (24:11).
 In other words, they were warned by Jesus himself that all of these things would take place, and they had all the signs that the events were unfolding just as Jesus warned, yet they still were slow to understand.

 Jesus’ reply is fitting: “How foolish you are,” he tells them, “and how slow to believe all that the prophets have spoken!”
-(24:25), and he then goes on to interpret the Hebrew scriptures for them to show them that all of the writings they already had access to explained all of these things.
-The disciples clearly had all of the intellectual, head-knowledge necessary to understand the truth, but they weren’t able to grasp it because they were still missing an important ingredient: participation.
+(24:25).
+He then interprets the Hebrew scriptures for them to show that all of the writings they had access to explained these events.
+The disciples clearly had all of the knowledge necessary to understand the truth, but they weren’t able to grasp it because they were still missing an important ingredient: participation.

-What we have to understand about ancient religion, and the early Christians, is that religion in this time period wasn’t primarily about beliefs.
+What we have to understand about early Christianity is that religion in this time period wasn’t primarily about beliefs.
 Modern people are obsessed with belief.
-Among modern Christians, perhaps the most common evangelical question is, “Do you believe in Jesus?”, and believing in the right thing is how people identify that they are part of a particular religion.
+Among modern Christians, perhaps the most common evangelical question is, “Do you believe in Jesus?”.
+Modern people identify that they are part of a particular religion based on their beliefs.
 This way of thinking about religion is really a mind-first way of approaching Christianity.
 It’s based on the belief that the physical and the spiritual are largely separate, and that what’s most important is the spiritual.

-But ancient people did not think like this.
-For ancient people, the spiritual and the physical were intrinsically related: all physical things had spiritual content, and (almost) all spiritual things were tied to something physical.
-The reason for this is simple: you yourself are both physical and spiritual.
-The disciples had all of the physical and logical information available to them: they believed in Jesus, they heard his words, they saw the evidence, but because they lacked a spiritual understanding, because their hearts were not in the right place, they weren’t even able to recognize Jesus when he was physically in front of them!
+But ancient people thought differently.
+For them, the spiritual and the physical were intrinsically related: all physical things had spiritual content, and (almost) all spiritual things were tied to something physical.
+The disciples had all of the physical and logical information available to them: they believed in Jesus, they heard his words, and they saw the evidence.
+However, they lacked a spiritual understanding and their hearts were not in the right place, so they weren’t able to recognize Jesus when he was physically in front of them!

 The upper room at Emmaus

-But the physical is also a central ingredient in the spiritual.
-We see this in how the disciples suddenly recognize Christ only when they sit down to eat with him, specifically when he breaks the bread.
-The bread is a “type” for the Eucharist – what we commonly refer to in the West as “communion”.
-Communion is itself a physical thing that has spiritual content, namely, as the body of Christ.
-Eating the Eucharist was the central activity that joined the early church together, and the church services that they practiced had this ritual action at their very center, around which all of their church worship was built.
-And of course the first communion meal was done by Jesus at the event of the last supper.
+For ancient people, the physical was a central ingredient in the spiritual.
+For example, in the Supper of Emmaus the disciples only recognized Christ after they sat down to eat with him, when he broke the bread.
+The bread is a “type” for the Eucharistwhat we commonly refer to in the West as communion.
+Communion is itself a physical thing that has spiritual content, namely, the body of Christ.
+Eating the Eucharist was the central activity that joined the early church together, and the church services that they practiced had this ritual action as the centerpiece of their worship.
+Of course, the first communion meal was instituted by Jesus at the last supper.
 So when Jesus broke the bread with them in the upper room, the disciples suddenly realized who he was.

-In other words, they came to spiritual insight through participation in a physical act.
+In other words, the disciples came to spiritual insight through participation in a physical act.
 Notice how Luke describes this: “then their eyes were opened and they recognized him” (24:31).
-Luke didn’t say, “then their minds were opened and they believed everything he said”.
-Luke uses the physical language about their literal eyes because of this relationship between the physical and the spiritual.
+Luke didn’t say, “then their minds were opened and they believed everything he said.”
+Luke uses the physical language about their literal eyes because of the relationship between the physical and the spiritual.

-Suddenly Jesus vanishes from them, and they go to Jerusalem to assemble with the other disciples, where Jesus meets up with them.
-Here is another typological meaning.
-In the breaking of the bread, Jesus is present with the disciples, but in vanishing suddenly he is going ahead of them to Jerusalem.
-The typological reading of this is that the earthly Jerusalem is a type for what scriptures calls “the New Jerusalem”, i.e., the kingdom of heaven that’s coming when Christ returns in his second coming.
+After the disciples recognized Jesus, he vanished from them, and they went to Jerusalem to assemble with the other disciples.
+There, Jesus met up with them again.
+This part of the story contains another typological meaning: in the breaking of the bread, Jesus is present with the disciples, but in vanishing suddenly he goes ahead of them to Jerusalem.
+The earthly Jerusalem is a type for what scripture calls “the New Jerusalem,” the kingdom of heaven that will arise when Christ returns in his second coming.

 You’ll notice that even after Jesus comes back from the dead, he doesn’t immediately introduce the kingdom of heaven.
-He stays with his disciples for forty days and then ascends to heaven, promising to return – and at that time he will bring the kingdom of heaven in its fullness.
-There is a sense in which the kingdom of heaven has already arrived, because Christ has defeated death, but in another sense the kingdom of heaven is still coming, because Jesus is going to return and usher in that new kingdom.
-Just as he vanished from the disciples after the breaking of the bread and went ahead of them to Jerusalem, so too he ascends to heaven to “go ahead” of us.
+He stays with his disciples for forty days and then ascends to heaven, promising to return and bring the kingdom of heaven in its fullness.
+Christ defeated death, but he is going to return again and usher in the new kingdom.
+Just as he vanished from the disciples after the breaking of the bread and went ahead of them to Jerusalem, so too he ascends to heaven to go ahead of us.
 “I go to prepare a place for you,” Jesus says, “And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also” (John 14:2-3).

 St. John of San Francisco

 This apparent contradiction between the already and the not yet is perhaps most clear in the lives of the saints.
 I had the opportunity to visit the relics of one of the few American saints of recent memory, St. John of San Francisco.
-He is one of those saints whose body is incorrupt – meaning that his body was not embalmed but even so has resisted decay.
-This happens from time to time with certain saints, and to various degrees.
+He is one of those saints whose body is incorruptmeaning that his body has resisted decay even though it was not embalmed.
+The bodies of saints are sometimes found to be incorrupt, to various degrees.

 Icon of John of San Francisco (source)

-When I visited his church in San Francisco, I was able to see his body in the glass casket they had him in.
-I leaned down to kiss the glass (which is an Eastern Orthodox practice of asking a saint to pray for you) and saw the hairs on his arm – a man who had died in the 1960s.
-His body had certainly decayed somewhat – he had still died.
-But it was decaying at a supernaturally slow rate, without any embalming or preservatives.
+When I visited his church in San Francisco, I was able to see his body in a glass casket.
+I leaned down to kiss the glass, which is an Eastern Orthodox practice of asking a saint to pray for you.
+I saw the hairs on his arm—even though he had died in the 1960s.
+His body had certainly decayed somewhat, but it was decaying at a supernaturally slow rate, without any embalming or preservatives.
 This kind of thing is a blessing from God, a witness that Christ has overcome death.
 And yet, St. John was still obviously dead.
-But a foretaste of the life in Christ – the life of the kingdom – was present in him.
-The life of the kingdom was already beginning (in part), but had not yet come in its fullness.
+A foretaste of the life in Christthe life of the kingdomwas present in him.
+The life of the kingdom was already here in part, but had not yet come in its fullness.

 This tension between the “already” and the “not yet” became even more pronounced when I talked to the people who looked after his body.
-I learned that they took St. John out of the casket periodically, to wash him, comb his hair, and – intriguingly – change his shoes.
-When I asked why they changed his shoes, they replied – as though it were the most obvious thing in the world – “well, the soles wear out”.
+I learned that they took St. John out of the casket periodically, to wash him, comb his hair, and change his shoes.
+When I asked why they changed his shoes, they repliedas though it were the most obvious thing in the world“well, the soles wear out.”
 I was shocked.
-The soles of his shoes wore out just as they would if he were walking around in them on a daily basis.
-And of course, they explained, St. John did miracles all the time, even after death.
+The soles of his shoes wore out just as they would were he walking around in them on a daily basis.
+As they explained, St. John did miracles all the time, even after death.
 He was known to appear to people, give spiritual advice, perform miraculous healings, and so on.

 Image credit